top of page

 The day as a whole was amazing and we really enjoyed working with Alpaca Expeditions.

-However, if you're already planning to visit The Maras Salt Mines it's probably worth popping over to Moray given it's close proximity.
+However, if you’re already planning to visit the salt mines it’s probably worth popping over to Moray given it’s proximity.

 If you're also planning to visit Pisac then the tourism ticket will already be a sunk cost so entering Moray won't be an extra cost.

-While I wouldn't go out of my way to visit Moray on it's own, if you're already nearby visiting Maras then it's certainly worth the pit stop!
+While I wouldn’t go out of my way to visit Moray on it’s own, if you’re already nearby visiting the Maras Salt Mines of Peru then it’s certainly worth the pit stop!